Get the e-book:

 Jay and Prima disappeared then reappeared holding hands.

 The crowd gasped.
 A man behind Matt stammered, “Aliens.
-Geeborans are aliens!”
+Geeboran aliens.”

-Jay turned to the fireside crowd on the side.
+Jay turned to the fireside crowd on the left.
 “I used to live a few miles from here and my lovely partner lived in eastern Nevada.”
-He turned to the middle of the fireside and glanced across the faces.
-“Sixty-six months ago, Lord Geebor evacuated us to The Pyramid with other Geeborans.”
+He turned to the middle and glanced across the faces.
+“Seven years ago, King Jesus evacuated us and other Christians.
+Now we live in the New Jerusalem, our heavenly home.”

 The crowd mumbled louder, some saying, “I told you so,” while others shook their heads and lamented, “This is bad, really bad.”